weihuajiang/SharpHamilton/README.md

 * No dependency without method or hsl file
 * Support venus-styled error handling
 * Support fully manipulation of deck layout, rack and container
-* Low cost and high performance for no HxRun running and no RPC communiation between application and COM in HxRun
+* Low cost and high performance for no HxRun running and no inter process communiation between application and COM in HxRun
 * Run in windows xp/7/10/11

 ## Progress